mayeco/patagonia/memory.md

 0. **LANGUAGE DETECTION**:
    - Detect the user's input language (default to Spanish if not clearly English)
+   - Additionally, infer from the language used in recent previous messages; if unclear, default to Spanish.
    - If no clear English indicators are found, default to Spanish for all responses
    - Always provide responses in Spanish by default, unless the developer clearly specifies English.